The Growing Threat of Account Takeover Attacks

 The rise of sophisticated bots

 The use of bots in such attacks has evolved dramatically over time.
 The ease of accessing credentials and off-the-shelf tools meant that it was no longer the domain of the highly skilled few.
-Then they programmed bots to closely mimic human behaviours to avoid detection.
+Then they programmed bots to closely mimic human behaviors to avoid detection.
 For example, we’ve seen bots mimic and install fake mouse movements just as a human would.
 The absence of mouse movements (or erratic mouse movements) was historically a signal that traffic was not legitimate.
 These are known as imitation attacks.

 What we’ve seen most recently though is that bots are able to adapt in real-time, so if they are blocked they simply mutate, rotate IP address and come back in a different form and keep repeating this until they’re successful.
 So how do we stop them?
 I’ll come to that in just a moment but before that, I’d like to speculate what it is they are after.